lipiecki/PostForecasts.jl/README.md

 In addition to methods for postprocessing point forecasts, **PostForecasts.jl** provides `conformalize` function, allowing to correct the quantile forecasts using historical errors.

 ## From point to probabilistic forecasts
 `point2prob` function is an easy way to build probabilistic forecasts from point predictions.
-It creates a `QuantSeries` from `PointSeries`, using a selected model, calibration window and quantile levels.
+It creates a `QuantSeries` from `PointSeries`, using a selected model, training window length and quantile levels.

 ```@docs
 point2prob